bgoonz/gists-revamp/by-extension/markdown/awesome-npm.md

 - [stream-handbook](https://github.com/substack/stream-handbook) - How to write Node.js programs with streams.
 - [module-best-practices](https://github.com/mattdesl/module-best-practices) - Some good practices when writing new npm modules.
 - [The Node Way](http://thenodeway.io) - An entire philosophy of Node.js best practices and guiding principles exists for writing maintainable modules, scalable applications, and code that is actually pleasant to read.
-- [You Don’t Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.
+- [You Don't Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.
 - [Portable Node.js guide](https://github.com/ehmicky/portable-node-guide) - Practical guide on how to write portable/cross-platform Node.js code.
 - [Build a real web app with no frameworks](https://frameworkless.js.org/course) - A set of video tutorials/livestreams to help you build and deploy a real, live web app using a handful of simple libraries and the core Node.js modules.